 Add 1/2 teaspoon of salt and a splash of olive oil.
 Pour couscous into the saucepan, stir well, and cover until the couscous reaches the desired consistency.
 Drain water, and enjoy.

 Couscous goes great with meat and veggies, so feel free to mix it with all your favorites for a well-rounded meal.
-If you decide you love it, read on for our list of healthy recipes, including an irresistible fried egg and cabbage couscous bowl.
+If you decide you love it, read on for our list of healthy, weight loss-friendly recipes, including an irresistible fried egg and cabbage couscous bowl.